KITKATKILLER67/Google-Forms-AutoAnswerBot/README.md

 Above is an example, it might not look exactly like that

-# IF YOU HAVE ANY ISSUES PLEASE FILE BUG REPORT I WILL DO MY BEST TO ANSWER THEM
+# IF YOU HAVE ANY ISSUES PLEASE FILE A BUG REPORT I WILL DO MY BEST TO ANSWER THEM

 # latest file is v2.0.1

+# Current Stipulations

+Only can be used for one question
+Currently only limited to Google Forms
+Cannot be used on Google Forms that require an e-mail Cannot be used on Google Forms that require a Captcha (right now)

+# Goals
+Make it be able to answer multiple questions
+Make it compatible with more than Google Forms
+Make it be able to answer a CAPTCHA